agibsonsw/PrintHtml/docs/index.md

 - Configurable toolbar to appear in the generated webpage.

 #Credits
-- agibsonsw: Original idea and base code from which this project forked.
+- [Andrew Gibson](https://github.com/agibsonsw): Original idea and base code for converting Sublime view to HTML and allowing me to build off it to make ExportHtml.
-- Paul Boddie: Desktop module for cross platform opening of files in web browser.
 - Print-Color and Print-Grayscale tmThemes were derived from Monokai Bright.